-Only 12% of high-risk calls recieved originated from numbers owned by AT&T, CenturyLink, Comcast, Sprint T-Mobile and Verzion, in the first six months of 2019.
+Only 12% of high-risk calls received originated from numbers owned by AT&T, CenturyLink, Comcast, Sprint T-Mobile and Verzion, in the first six months of 2019.
 These carriers account for 70% of the nation’s overall call volume.

 Although it is not all good news about robocalls, there are things you can do to avoid being tricked by high-risk spoofers.
-Never give out your personal information, even if they ask you to confirm your address they already have.
+Never give out your personal information, even if they ask you to confirm the address they already have.
 Hang up and confirm with your bank or applicable vendor through the appropriate channels and verified numbers.